Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

 Hence for any two pairs of order statistics $i,j$ the solutions to these system of equations is

 in terms of $C_i = \ln\left(1-p_{(i)}(J)\right) < 0$ and $\widehat{\delta}(i,j)$.
 Here $\widehat{\delta}(i,j)$ is the solution to the equation,

 which is obtained using a univariate root finding algorithm such as bisection.
-Note, that $\delta$ corresponds to a reparameterization of the GPD distribution when $\delta = \frac{\sigma}{\gamma}$.
+Note, that $\delta$ corresponds to a re-parametrization of the generalized Pareto distribution distribution when $\delta = \frac{\sigma}{\gamma}$.

-\begin{remark}[EPM and Pickands Analytic Solution]{A special case of the EPM estimators is widely used in estimation of the GPD model parameters and known as the Pickands estimators.
-These correspond to the EPM setting in which $i = \frac{J}{2}$ and $j = \frac{3J}{4}$.
+\begin{remark}[Empirical percentile method and Pickands' analytic solution]{A special case of the empirical percentile method estimators is widely used in estimation of the generalized Pareto distribution model parameters and known as the Pickands' estimator.
+These correspond to the empirical percentile method setting in which $i = \frac{J}{2}$ and $j = \frac{3J}{4}$.
 In these special cases, the bisection method is not required as the system of equations can be solved analytically according to

 } \end{remark}